wawa1474/ColorTool/README.md

 # ColorTool
-a processing "library" to simplify get user colors
+a processing "library" to simplify letting users pick their custom colors